-(4) To present the outcomes of this work to SERCOM-3;
+(3) To present the outcomes of this work to SERCOM-3;

-Invites the Commission for Observation, Infrastructure and Information Systems (INFCOM) to consider the above-mentioned requests from SC-HYD and SC-MMO, except for those relevant to RSMC-MER and associated recommendations from SERCOM , prepare draft amendments to the Manual on Global Data-processing and Forecasting System (WMO-No. 485) and make a recommendation to the Executive Council; [Japan]
+Invites the Commission for Observation, Infrastructure and Information Systems (INFCOM) to consider the above-mentioned requests and recommendation from SERCOM, except for those relevant to RSMC-MER [Secretariat], prepare draft amendments to the Manual on Global Data-processing and Forecasting System (WMO-No. 485) and make a recommendation to the Executive Council;

-Agrees to undertake in collaboration with INFCOM the completion of the designation process as defined in the Manual on the GDPFS particularly with regard to the endorsement of the relevant Regional Associations before designation by the WMO Executive Council; [USA]
+Agrees to undertake in collaboration with INFCOM the completion of the designation process as defined in the Manual on the GDPFS particularly with regard to the endorsement of the relevant Regional Associations before designation by the WMO Executive Council;

-[Japan]

 Further invites INFCOM to consider the appropriateness of the name of ‘RSMC’ as a generic name for regional centres that cover GDPFS activities in all Earth system domains.

 _______________